awsdocs/amazon-workdocs-user-guide/doc_source/web_nav_view.md

 ### My Account<a name="web_user_profile"></a>

 You can update your user profile in the **My Account** section of the Amazon WorkDocs web client by clicking on your name in the Amazon WorkDocs user control pane\.
 A sliding right panel appears where you can change the following items:
-+ Your profile photograph
++ Your profile photograph\.
-+ Timezone
++ Timezone\.
-+ Password \(applies to cloud directories only; to change your password in a connected directory, contact your system administrator for instructions\)
++ Password\.
+This applies to cloud directories only\.
+To change your password in a connected directory, contact your system administrator\.

 You cannot use the web client to change your name or email address\.
 To change these, contact your Amazon WorkDocs administrator\.